Current employer: Babcock International Group (Marine and Technology Division)

 What was the most difficult thing you faced finding a job?

 The most difficult element I found trying to find a job was sticking at it.
 Jobs within engineering seem to come and go very quickly.
-Plymouth University helped to develop my CV, making sure that it was at its best – which, in my opinion, led to me getting the dream job that I wanted.
+University of Plymouth helped to develop my CV, making sure that it was at its best – which, in my opinion, led to me getting the dream job that I wanted.

 What is the best, most exciting or fun thing that you have done in your career (or that you’re most looking forward to)?

 Being based at the largest naval base in Western Europe is pretty exciting, but being in such proximity to warships and submarines is always going to be exciting for me, and more so when given the opportunity to work on them.
-I have been lucky enough to have already worked on projects on board submarines which you just don’t get the opportunity to do anywhere.
+I have been lucky enough to have already worked on projects on board submarines which you just don’t get the opportunity to do anywhere else.

 What advice would you give to anyone wanting to get in to the same line of work?